Day 1: Melbourne

 Spend an evening out in Adelaide enjoying each other's company before the next adventure begins.

 Day 9: Adelaide/Alice Springs

-Board your flight to Alice Springs, gateway to the Red Centre of Australia.
-Relax this afternoon, or opt to visit the Royal Flying Doctors Museum or hike up ANZAC Hill.
+Rise early and board your flight to Alice Springs, gateway to the Red Centre of Australia.
+Take advantage of a free afternoon to relax, visit the Royal Flying Doctors Museum, or hike up ANZAC Hill.

 Day 10: Alice Springs/Kings Creek

 Looking for a different perspective?
 Choose to wake up extra early for a hot air balloon flight over Alice Springs then charge those cameras and hit the road to Kings Canyon.
 Journey to Australia’s famous Red Centre passing through desert plains, weathered mountain ranges, rocky gorges, and some of the most sacred Indigenous sites in the country.
 Spend your first night together under the stars in a true Aussie desert swag (padded bed roll) and let the good times roll... no pun intended!

 Rise early, beat the heat, and embark on a morning walk through the gorges and valleys of Kings Canyon.
 Take in the spectacular views surrounding you and simply enjoy being in the moment.
 Then it’s time to hop on the bus and drive to Uluru, where Australia’s most iconic view awaits.
 Grab a glass of bubbly and enjoy one of the most colourful sunsets of your life as Uluru puts on an unforgettable show in the fading light.